phpgears/cqrs-async/README.md

 #### Dequeue

-This part is highly dependent on your message queue, though command serializers can be used to deserialize queue message
+This part is highly dependent on your message queue, though command serializers can be used to deserialize queue messages

 This is just an example of the process